WRDSTech/documentations/10x Graph Web App Design Doc.md

 * Backend Service
   * The backend service should be able to query and serve relationship data between public companies in the form of graph data.
-    * Company relationship includes competitive and cooperative relationship
+    * Company relationship includes these relationships: competition, product, and unknown
   * The backend service should expose RESTful web APIs for other services
+    * Client services typically includes machine learning model training services
     * The backend service should support relationship query by company names, tickers, and types of relationships.
 Typical usecase should include:
-      * Listing companies and their relationships
+      * Listing companies and their relationships (currently support members of DOW30 and SP500)
-      * Listing relationship of a company
+      * Listing relationship of a company (competition, product, and unknown )
-      * Listing companies that have a type of relationship
+      * Being able to list all companies that are competitors of each other.
+Also, it should be able to list all competitors of a specific company.
 * Frontend Service
   * The frontend service should provide visualization and interaction for users to understand the relationships between public companies.
     * The frontend service should allow users to search a company by name or ticker and show its relationship with other companies